Alabs02/Alabs02/README.md

-<h3 align=center>Hello, I'm Usman; 👋</h3>
+<h3 align=center>Hello 👋, I'm Usman;</h3>
 <br/><br/>

+<p align="left">I'm a Front-end Developer.</p>

 <p align="left">
-I’m a web developer with considerable experience in building seamless web applications.
-I'm proficient in React JS, Next JS, JavaScript, TypeScript,  Redux,  Vue JS, and SCSS, and I'm also familiar with SOLID, and BEM development conventions.
+I’m a web developer with considerable experience in building intuitive seamless web applications.
+I'm a fast learner, I posses excellent problem-solving capabilities and I can push myself to the limit in other to meet and exceed expectations.
 <br/><br/>

-I love and I’m very good at Design Conversion, API Integration, and designing Good Front-end Architecture like micro front-ends and creating mini-style libraries/UI kits based on designs for robust projects.
+I have a good track record, I'm Front-end heavy.
+I'm proficient and conversant with most of the relevant Front-end technologies, techniques and processes.
+I have an innate passion for animations, UI effects, and creating intuitive solutions that will serve it's purpose.

 <br/><br/>

-I have a solid understanding of SEO and how to make applications SEO friendly, I also have an innate passion for UI effects, animations, and creating intuitive, dynamic, and beautifully crafted user experiences.
-I do my best to set priorities, organize workflow, and meet or even exceed expectations, and I also pay attention to details.
-<br /><br />
+I'm self-motivated, result driven, professional, and I understand and respect boundaries.
+I try to bond with my teammates via code reviews, assisting and looking out for one another.
+<br/><br/>

 -Usman, Let's build something special!